dante-34/HomeAssign01/README.md

 Upon using the provided credentials, there is a verification step via email which cannot be completed.

 Flow:
+✅ Open browser
+✅ Navigate to login page
+✅ Log in to specified acount
 "Me" >>>
 "View Profile" >>>
 "